learn-co-curriculum/phase-0-intro-to-css/README.md

-# Diving into the World of CSS (Cascading Stylesheets)
+# Diving into the World of CSS (Cascading Style Sheets)

 ## Learning Goals